At Groundworks Farm we farm with the health of the land and the health of our animals in mind. Some call it Regenerative Agriculture.

-Our animals are free to move around on pasture and live like animals should.
+Our partner farmers’ animals are free to move around on pasture and live like animals should.

-Our egg layers move around to different areas of pasture and range freely from our Eggmobile trailer.
+Our partner farmers’ egg layers move around to different areas of pasture and range freely from Eggmobile trailers.

-Our Pasture-raised chickens move around in open-floored “chicken tractors.”
+Our partner farmers’ pasture-raised chickens move around in open-floored “chicken tractors.”
 These are open on the bottom so they can scratch around and eat vegetation and bugs.
 There is a sheltered section as well as an open air section to each chicken tractor.

-Our pigs are moved regularly to fresh pasture or woods where they dig, root, munch and fertilize.
+Our partner farmers’ pigs are moved regularly to fresh pasture or woods where they dig, root, munch and fertilize.

 We believe that the best way to produce healthy animals is by raising them outside on pasture.
-Our partner farms all share our same husbandry standards.
+Our partner farmers all share our same husbandry standards.

 If you have questions about our farming practices, please feel free to contact us or stop by and see for yourself.
 We believe in transparency and want you to see how we do things.
 This is honest food.